 What are Greenhouse Gases?

-The gases ammonia, carbon dioxide, sulfur dioxide, nitrous oxide, methane gas, and a class of gases collectively known as the chlorofluorocarbons, are all referred to as the greenhouse gases.
+The gases ammonia, carbon dioxide, sulfur dioxide, nitrous oxide, methane gas, and a class of gases collectively known as the chlorofluorocarbons, are the gases referred to by scientists as the greenhouse gases.

 How does the Greenhouse Effect work?

-Because of this important function, the greenhouse effect is actually a natural part of our evolving world, critical for making life possible.
+Because of this function, the greenhouse effect is actually a natural part of our evolving world, critical for making life possible.